lampts/lampts.github.io/_pages/about.md

 I delivered a keynote on digital identity platforms at IFC World Bank FIDN in 2020.

-I won the WSDM Analytics Cup for deep fake detection in 2019.
+I won the WSDM Analytics Cup for fake news detection in 2019.

 I work with vast amounts of data and numbers daily.